jsvn/Pong-Starter-svg/README.md

 # Pong Game

-A basic pong game using SVGs.
+A basic pong game using SVGs, Javascript ES6 syntax and Webpack as a build tool in relation to game coding.

 ![A Pong Board](pong.png)